Supporting Grace Sabbaticals

 My company doesn't give me sabbatical time — is this normal??

 Taking times of sabbatical are normal occurrences in pastoral ministry and in academic institutions.
 Many churches and ministries have established policies of sabbatical leave, most often granted after every seven years of ministry.
-Pastor Dustin and several other pastoral and ministry staff have been serving with Grace for over fifteen years now.
+Many of our pastoral and ministry staff have been serving with Grace for over fifteen years now.

 Sabbatical leaves are not common outside of ministry or academic institutions.
 To many people in the business community, this can seem like a strange idea.
 However, pastors and ministers are not CEOs.
 Their role is to shepherd and lead God’s people and to do so requires them to seek God’s voice and spend time engaging God in different rhythms.

-What will Pastor Dustin be doing on his sabbatical?
+What will our pastors be doing on their sabbatical?

 A sabbatical is designed so ministers can receive, rather than give, by providing the time and space necessary for spiritual, emotional, physical, and relational renewal.
 It provides an intermission within the unending demands of daily ministry life.
 It is not additional vacation, an academic leave, nor an escape.
-Dustin will spend his time resting, recharging, and being with his family.
-During this time, he will be accountable to the elder board and an intentional sabbatical coach.
+The pastor or staff member will spend his or her time resting, recharging, and being with family.
+During this time, he/she will be accountable to the elder board and an intentional sabbatical coach.

 If you are curious about each phase of sabbatical, download the specifics here!

-How can we, as a church, best support Pastor Dustin?
+How can we, as a church, best support the current pastor on sabbatical?

 First, recognize that any ministry is not its leader.
-The ministry of Grace Bible Church does not belong to Dustin.
+The ministry of Grace Bible Church does not belong to any of our pastors.
 It belongs to Jesus, who “lives and moves and has His being” in and through every believer serving Grace vocationally or volunteering.

 Second, lean in, not out.
 It’s very normal to think this would be a great time for you to take a break from giving or volunteering.
 Our hope is that this won’t be the case for you.
 Grace still needs all of its parts doing what they do best.

-Finally, pray for the Woods family.
+Finally, pray for the pastor and his family.
 Though there are many great things about experiencing a sabbatical, it can also be a struggle.
 Disconnecting from relationships for a period can be painful and changing the day-to-day rhythms can leave one wondering about their purpose.
-Pray for Dustin’s journey through sabbatical and for his energy, vision, and endurance for ministry to be renewed.
+Pray for that pastor’s journey through sabbatical and for his energy, vision, and endurance for ministry to be renewed.

 Who will lead Grace during his absence?

-What if I need Pastor Dustin for something?
+What if I need the pastor for something?

-Will Pastor Dustin be returning to Grace after his sabbatical?
+Will each pastor be returning to Grace after his sabbatical?

 Okay, this seems sudden, though.
 Is everything okay?
 Are there any health problems or leadership issues we need to know about?
-Was Pastor Dustin forced to do this?
+Are any of our pastors being forced to do this?

-Though you may be just hearing of this now, Dustin and the board of elders have been planning this for nearly a year.
-There are no negative reasons attached to this sabbatical and Dustin is expected to resume regular ministry and continue to lead alongside the Grace team when he returns.
+Though you may be just hearing of this now, our pastoral team and the board of elders have been prayerfully and intentionally planning this for over a year.
+There are no negative reasons attached to the implementation of sabbatical rhythms for the pastoral team and other ministry staff at Grace.

 Need to spend some more time with this content?
 We’ve provided a PDF printable version of these frequently asked questions, for those who would prefer to download and print it.